How to start an online store

 Another company can store and fulfill the orders.

-How do send your orders?
+How will you send your orders?

-How do your customers pay you?
+How will your customers pay you?

-How do you get customers?
+How do you attract potential customers?

 On average, an online shop has a conversion rate between 2 and 4 percent.